Recharge-App/Recharge-App/README.md

-# Cougar Connect
+# UpCoog

-This is Cougar Connect, a mobile app that helps build vibrant communities at the University of Houston.
+This is UpCoog, a mobile app that helps build vibrant communities at the University of Houston.